alvaroyurrita/Crestron-Fonts/README.md

 Vectorizing of several crestron Style Icons, and conversion in to Fonts for web development
     <div>
         <p>Similar to <a href="https://www.w3schools.com/icons/fontawesome_icons_intro.asp">FontAwesome,</a> Creston Neo, creates fonts out of the Crestron Neo Style</p>
         Follow the same guidelines in the link.
-Just change any reference for fa to crf, and fa- to crneo-.
+Just change any reference for fa to crneo, and fa- to crf-.
 You will be able to:  <br>
         <ul>
             <li>
                 Add an icon into your project and make them any size any color: